zanozik/cdnjs/README.md

 ```
 php artisan package:install
 ```
+This will do all of the following:

+* Create `assets` table in your database,
-This will create `assets` table, seed it with sample data, which is used to render cdnjs Asset manager, as example, copy `cdnjs.php` config and language files (English, by default), blade templates for your convenience.
+* Seed it with sample data (used to render cdnjs Asset manager, as example)
+* Create `config/cdnjs.php` configuration file
+* Create `resources/lang/en/cdnjs.php` English language file
+* Create `resources/view/vendor/cdnjs/index.php` and `resources/view/vendor/cdnjs/edit.php`
+  CDNjs Asset Manager blade template files for your convenience.

 ## Configuration